w-duffy/september-section-2-resources/5-mod/16-week/BeforeSubmitting.md

 *   **String Length:** Implement reasonable maximum and minimum length validations for text fields.
 *   **Required Fields:** Prevent submission of required fields with blank or null values.

+See the [Client Side Form Validation Cheat Sheet](CheckingInputs.md) for more details.

 ## 2. End-to-End Testing as a New User

 Perform a complete test of each feature from the perspective of a **newly** signed-up user.
 Follow these steps: